A convergent finite element method for two-phase Stokes flow driven by surface tension: Introduction

 \item[{ $\bullet$}] In Lemma \ref{lemma:e-blinear}, we establish a new bilinear error estimate for the mass bilinear form, whose upper bound does not involve any gradients due to the intrinsic orthogonality of the projection error $\ehxm$.
 This result represents a significant improvement over previously known results (cf. \cite{Kov18,KLL19}).
 The absence of gradient terms in the upper bound is crucial for ensuring the stability of the numerical errors.

 \item[{ $\bullet$}] Time-marching estimates developed in Section \ref{sec:marching} provide important a priori information at the next time level.
-Lemma \ref{lemma:e-diff-W1inf} helps us avoid the cubic nonlinearity of errors which can not be controlled by the induction hypothesis and Gr\"onwall's inequality.
+Lemma \ref{lemma:e-diff-W1inf} helps us avoid the cubic nonlinearity of errors which cannot be controlled by the induction hypothesis and Gr\"onwall's inequality.

 \item[{ $\bullet$}] Section \ref{sec:traj-est} presents a comprehensive discussion of the convergence of trajectory errors.
 This analysis demonstrates that the solution-dependent consistency concepts introduced in Section \ref{sec:cons_anal} are indeed compatible with the traditional framework, thereby validating the effectiveness of our novel approach of intertwining consistency with stability.